Eleanor Ward, Project Director

 Hanna works freelance in production, concert management, and PR, specialising in contemporary classical music.
-She currently does the PR for Nonclassical and the Street Orchestra of London, and is the Co-Director of The Hermes Experiment.
+She currently does the PR for Nonclassical and Street Orchestra Live, and is the Co-Director of The Hermes Experiment.
 Hanna has recently worked with artists and organisations such as the EFG London Jazz Festival, Joby Burgess, ORA choir, Shadwell Opera and Serious Space Shoreditch festival.

 Nicolas is an undergraduate student at the Royal College of Music.
 With the Prince Consort Trombone Quartet, he has won the RCM Brass Chamber Music competition two consecutive years running (formed 2014).
 He has also toured the O2 Academies around the UK, as well as performing at festivals such as Glastonbury, Leeds Fest and Reading Fest.